1967 FENDER JAZZ BASS

 For photos, click on the links below:

-Serial numbers ranged from roughly 180000 to 210000 although there are many overlapping exceptions.
-For more precise dating cross reference the serial number with the instrument's neck butt, pickup and pot codes.
+Serial numbers ranged from roughly 175000 to 210000 although there are many overlapping exceptions.
+For more precise dating, cross reference the serial number with the instrument's neck butt date, pickup date and potentiometer codes.